Sunday, July 21, 2013

-July by the Numbers jersey #21 takes us to Saskatchewan for the first time ever.
+July by the Numbers jersey #21 takes us to the Canadian province of Saskatchewan.

 The oldest major junior team in the world, the Regina Pats were formed in 1917 and t heir original name was the Regina Patricia, after the military unit, Princess Patricia's Canadian Light Infantry, which was named after Princess Patricia of Connaught, granddaughter of Queen Victoria, and whose regimental crest is still worn on the shoulder of the club's jerseys.

 The Patricias competed for the very first Memorial Cup in 1919 and again in 1922.
 In 1923 the team named was shortened to the Pats and two seasons later they won their first championship in 1925 with a 2 games to none win over Toronto Aura Lee.
 The club won their second title in 1928 when they were briefly known as the Regina Monarchs after merging with the Regina Falcons, with a 2 games to 1 win over the Ottawa Gunners.

 Their third title in six seasons came in 1930, after having to returned to being called the Pats, with a two game sweep of the West Toronto Nationals.
 The club made one more trip to the finals in 1933 prior to folding following the 1934-35 season.